syncfusion-content/uwp-docs/uwp/Pdf-Viewer/How-to/Enable-and-disable-text-selection.md

 ---
 layout: post
 title: Enable and disable text selection in UWP PDF viewer | Syncfusion
-description: Learn here about Enable and disable text selection in Syncfusion Essential Studio UWP PDF viewer control and more.
+description: Learn here all about Enable and disable text selection support in UWP PDF viewer control with text selection features, and more.
 platform: uwp
 control: PDF viewer
 documentation: ug